amrothemich/WordCount/README.md

 Usage: java –jar WordCount.jar <URL>

 This program processes text from a web page.
-It then prints a list of the top 25 most frequently used words and the number of times they occur in the text.
+It then prints to the console a list of the top 25 most frequently used words and the number of times they occur in the text.

 Several assumptions were made in the design of this program:
 - Word counting should be case insensitive.